intersystems-community/irisdemo-demo-htap/ICM/README.md

 Put the iris.key file on the folder **./irisdemo-demo-htap/ICM/ICMDurable/license/**.
 You will see that there is a file there called "replace_this_file_with_your_iris_key".
 Make sure to:
 1. Delete the file "replace_this_file_with_your_iris_key"
 2. There is only one license key file on the folder.
 If you let more than one key file there, you may have problems.
+3. You are using the right iris.key for your scenario.
+We are deploying a containerless IRIS, so you should use an IRIS key for Ubuntu Linux.

 ## 3. Preparing ICM to be run and InterSystems IRIS to be deployed